Will you support the Gandhi Institute?

 -Marc Scruggs, monthly donor, San Francisco, CA

 It is very important that inner city children have the opportunity to be a POSITIVE part of their community on a grassroots level.
-The individuals at the Institute understand this and they customized experiences that helped children of all ages understand how to be valuable assets to their community.
+The individuals at the Institute understand this and they customized experiences that help children of all ages understand how to be valuable assets to their community.
 I am very grateful to have the Gandhi Institute and will continue to support them as they support the Rochester City School District.

 -Djinga King-St. Louis, Director of African & African American Studies, Executive Director CDF Freedom School-Rochester City School District